jpcamara/Goson/README.md

       print( "Updated the age of ${myEmp.FirstName}")
     }

-The customized service will have all the same RPC methods as the static service.
 The following customizations are available:

 * `handler : org.jschema.rpc.RPCCallHandler` - Handles the HTTP invocation
 * `url : String` - The root URL to invoke against